This blog post is for all those awesome podcasters out there who have been too nervous to start reaching out to potential business sponsors. 🙋♀️

 Every sponsorship contract is different.
 Read everything involved in sponsorships very carefully and never be scared to ask questions!

-Podcasts are the new frontier for advertising.
+Podcasts (and their accompanying social media, emails, etc.) are the new frontier for advertising.
 Companies looking to increase their brand awareness, or simply sell products and services, are turning to podcast sponsorship.
 Now is a great time to start monetizing your show.
 You can do this!

 All-in-one platform to easily launch and grow your podcast.Start for Free